bogdanrbucur/pal-e3/README.md

 All available data manipulation functions can be accessed from the `PAL` object using IntelliSense:
 ![ss2](https://imgur.com/pKDcXcd.png)

-### Release notes 1.5.2
+### Release notes 1.5.4

-- added clear error if no PROC document template is assigned
+- reduced PROC allocation logging